shuai-yang/Operating-System/README.md

 }
 ```

 In the above example, lottery\_info is a struct which carries two fields, one is the process id, the other is the process' number of tickets.
 Note that this struct, which is the third parameter of the ioctl() system call, will be passed to your lexus\_dev\_ioctl() also as the third parameter, which is *arg*.
-Because we are passing the address of lottery\_info, therefore you can expect *arg* to be the address of lottery\_info, and remember from the previous project, you can not access a user-space address directly.
+Because we are passing the address of lottery\_info, therefore you can expect *arg* to be the address of lottery\_info, and remember from the previous project, in kernel space, you can not access a user-space address directly.

 Once you complete your implemention of lexus\_dev\_ioctl(), you should test to see, when applications try to register, does your lexus\_register() get called; when applications try to unregister, does your lexus\_unregister() get called?
 If yes, then you move on to implement lexus\_register() and lexus\_unregister().
 And then implement lexus\_schedule().